Arisaema consanguineum

 Arisaema consanguineum, the Himalayan cobra lily, is a species of flowering plant in the arum lily family Araceae.
 It is a tuberous perennial native to the Himalayas, Indochina, and China.
 A single stem, 1 m tall, bears a deciduous leaf with multiple radial leaflets.
 The flower is a deep maroon hooded spathe striped green and white.
-It appears in summer, and is followed by a cluster of brilliant red berries in autumn.
+It appears in summer, and is followed by a cluster of bright red berries in autumn.

-It is cultivated as an ornamental plant for a permanently damp, sunny or partially shaded, sheltered spot, such as a woodland setting.
+It is cultivated as an ornamental plant for a permanently damp, partially shaded or fully shaded, sheltered spot, such as a woodland setting.
 Though hardy to -5 C, the tuber may require protection during winter.

-It is reported to cause indigestion and skin irritation if handled.
+It is reported to cause skin irritation if handled, and gastrointestinal irritation if ingested.

 Distribution

 It occurs in China, Taiwan, India, Myanmar, Bhutan, Nepal and Thailand.